Lion

 Behavior

-Lions are unique among cats as the only truly social species, living in complex family groups known as prides.
-A pride typically consists of several related females, their cubs, and a small coalition of dominant males.
-This social structure allows them to cooperatively hunt large prey, defend territory together, and raise their young in a communal nursery environment.
+Lions are unique among the great cats as they are the only truly social species, living in complex family units known as prides.
+These prides are usually matrilineal, consisting of related females and their cubs, defended by a small coalition of dominant males.
+This social structure allows for communal cub rearing and highly coordinated hunting strategies that enable them to take down prey much larger than themselves.

 EverydayEarth exclusive